Birth Control Side Effects – These Methods Will Not Affect Your Sex Drive!

 PLEASE go and watch this video to learn more.
 Because there are other things to consider.

-Check you are not overworking or stressed from other issues like looking after family, or from work.
+Check you are not overworking or stressed from other issues like looking after family or work.

-Are things are ok in the relationship with your lover?
-And finally HOW IS your diet?
+Are things ok in the relationship with your lover?
+And finally, HOW IS your diet?

 High cholesterol from saturated fatty foods can LOWER your sex drive, so if this is you – ditch the junk food.